MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 You associate a service worker with your app by registering it to the URL origin of your site \(or a specified path within it\).
 Once registered, the service worker file is then downloaded, installed, and activated on the user machine.
 For more, *MDN web docs* has a comprehensive guide on [Using Service Workers][MDNUsingServiceWorkers] and a detailed [Service Worker API][MDNServiceWorkerApi] reference.

-For this tutorial, use a ready-made Offline page service worker script courtesy of [PWA Builder][PwaBuilderServiceWorker].
-From this, you should customize it with more elaborate functionality according to your needs for performance, network bandwidth, and so on.
-Check out the [Service Worker Cookbook][ServiceWorkerCookbook]  provided by Mozilla for a number of useful service worker caching-recipe ideas.
+For this tutorial, use the Offline page service worker script on [PWA Builder][PwaBuilderServiceWorker].
+Start by customizing the script with more functionality according to your performance requirements, network bandwidth, and so on.
+Check out the [Service Worker Cookbook][ServiceWorkerCookbook]  provided by Mozilla for a number of useful service worker caching ideas.

 1. Open [https://www.pwabuilder.com/serviceworker][PwaBuilderServiceWorker] and select the \(default\) **Offline page** service worker and click the **Download service worker** button.
 1. Open the download folder and copy the following two files